 Add authenticity to your historical re-enactment or personal collection with the addition of fantastic Deepeeka weapons from Buying a Sword.
 The Deepeeka brand produces excellent decorative swords and weapons replicas from a variety of historical periods and cultures ranging between medieval, Greco-Roman, Viking, Egyptian, Celtic, and beyond.
 The types of ornamental weapons include pole arms, axes, daggers, maces, war hammers, and others.
 The collectible swords make great costume swords, training weapons, or display pieces.
 The decorative weapons are crafted with authenticity in mind, making these Deepeeka products a great choice for re-enactors and collectors.
 Whether you are looking for a bec de corbin, a flanged mace, a Turkish scimitar, a medieval arming sword, a pugio dagger, or a Renaissance rapier, you can find something of interest here!

 Some tomahawks are made for show and some are made for use.
-This Bleeding Stillman Hawk is one that is made for use, featuring a balance and construction that makes this tomahawk fun and easy to throw, either for fun or competition.
+This Double Headed Small Hawk is one that is made for use, featuring a balance and construction that makes this tomahawk fun and easy to throw, either for fun or competition.

-The pugio was a typical arm to be found at the side of virtually any Roman soldier, acting as a sort of badge of office and honor, as well as a sidearm.
-This Brass Pugio Dagger is a variant of the pugio, appropriate for any soldier.
+The pugio was a typical arm to be found at the side of virtually any Roman soldier, acting as a badge of office and honor and a sidearm.
+This Embossed Pugio Dagger is an ornate dagger appropriate for any ranked officer or general.

 Traditionally, a blade such as this Engraved Scottish Dirk would have been carried by a member of the Highland Regiments.
 It would have been a side-arm.
 Today, it serves as a ceremonial weapon to complete the iconic Highland attire.